MAProsper/patan-run/test/README.md

 Must be executed manually with a valid account on the target server.

 ## Java
-Shows a window and after 5 seconds writes `1` to the console.
-Manually close the window later.
+Shows a window and after 5 seconds writes `1` to the console. manually close the window later.
 ```bash
 patan-run java Main 1
 ```